 1. Network Interface Cards

-Also known as Network Adapters, Network Interface Cards are hardware that’s installed in computers, such as your laptop or PC.
+Also known as Network Adapters, Network Interface Cards are the hardware that’s installed in computers, such as your laptop or PC.
 Though not a node themselves, they allow computers and electronic devices to join a network as a node.

 Network switches are central nodes that forward messages between nodes in the same network by rapidly creating and deleting connection points.
 You can think of them as the managers of the network, maintaining the flow of information between the devices in a network, whether wireless or wired.

 A network router is a device that connects two or more separate networks.
 Routers forward data to other routers of different networks until the data has reached its destination.

 4. Wireless Access Points